BertieeII/Little-auto-integration/README.md

 # Little-auto-integration
-Saving all my leanings, thinking, and innovations about build a integration auto-test software
+Saving all my leanings, thinking, and innovations about building a integration auto-test software